Skip to content

 CLI user docs/cli.md docs/doctor.md, docs/repo-audit.md

-Maintainer quality.sh scripts/check.sh, noxfile.py, Makefile
+Maintainer quality.sh scripts/bootstrap.sh, pyproject.toml, Makefile

-Release owner RELEASE.md docs/releasing.md, CHANGELOG.md
+Release owner docs/project/release-process.md docs/releasing.md, CHANGELOG.md

 Docs editor docs/index.md mkdocs.yml, docs/contributing.md